 The Department may add drugs to these lists as new drugs appear on the market.

-NOTE: Refer to Section 37.9 - Claim Submissions for override information as well as the POS User Guide accessed by the below link or by visiting Appendix A for detailed billing information.
+NOTE: Refer to Section 37.5.8 - Claim Submission and Processing Payments for override information as well as the POS User Guide accessed by the below link or by visiting Section 37.5.1 for detailed billing information.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf